moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

 There are multiple methods to compare versions in `buf`, see the [breaking usage](../breaking/usage.md) documentation for more details.

-This section assumes you are using stored Image files as your method of comparing versions of your Protobuf schema.
+This section assumes you are using stored [Buf image](../reference/images.md) files as your method of comparing versions of your
+Protobuf schema.

 ### `protolock init`